 Some use text in a blog that you can read, while others publish videos or stream live from their social media pages.
 Some prefer to teach through a podcast, too!

 Your opinion and insight do not have to be better than someone else’s.
 It just must resonate with that one person who prefers your teaching style over someone else’s.
-If the information you are providing is viable, do not be afraid to compete with anyone and everyone.
+If the information you provide is viable, do not be afraid to compete with anyone and everyone.

 So ease up on your self-doubt, put away your tools that calculate the competition and understand that there is plenty of room for everyone, regardless of your experience, your appearance, your income level or any other measurement you might be using to talk yourself out of leaping into a niche you are truly passionate about.